AliMorty/AliMorty.github.io/_pages/about.md

 RESEARCH INTEREST
 ======

 In general, I am interested in problems in the intersection of learning theory, game theory and algorithms under uncertainty.
-I'm currently working on "learning under presence of strategic agents", and also some problems in online convex optimization.
-Basically, as long as there is a nice theoretical question that I can have some progress on it, I’m in!
+I'm currently working on "learning under the presence of strategic agents", and also some problems in online convex optimization.
+Basically, as long as there is a nice theoretical question that I can make some progress on, I’m in!
 But let’s list my interests here:<br>

 * Online Learning
 * Algorithmic Game Theory
-* Mechanism Design (for social good!)
+* Mechanism Design ( for social good!)
 * Online (Stochastic) Algorithms